garrandall/popular-music-data/tracks/sally-walker-iggy-azalea.md

   start_date: '2019-03-30'
 ---

-J. White, I need a beat, I can't go off, off (Ooh)
+J. White, I need a beat, I can't go off, off (Oh)

 Lil Sally Walker walkin' down the street
 She didn't know what to do, so she jumped in front of me